 Hello, I am 52 and have a challenge with eyeliner smudging as the day progresses.
 I end up with "raccoon eyes" even after a couple of hours.
 I have tried a wide variety of brands and I haven't found one that doesn't do this.. could it be that my eye lids are greasy?
 That my skin is droopy on the upper lid? (if so how does that explain the lower and upper areas having a dark smudge?)
-I just bet that you have a great idea on how to resolve this issue !
+I just bet that you have a great idea on how to resolve this issue!

 Try using an eye shadow base before applying your eyeliner.
 This will keep the colors for both eye shadow and eyeliner in place.
 Just apply a little bit of base to you lid.
 You may also want to try a waterproof eyeliner.
+You can also use the same shade of eye shadow and 'set' the eye liner by using an eyeliner brush and dabbing the shadow along the eye liner, careful not to blend.

 How do I line deep-set eyes so that I look awake?